django-cms/djangocms-alias/README.rst

     Controls whether static aliases can be edited directly on frontend editable objects (such as pages) that include the ``{% static_alias %}`` template tag.
-When set to ``False``, static aliases will only be visible in the structure board but not editable in context.
+When set to ``False``, static aliases will not be visible in the structure board and only editable from the alias admin endpoint.

 ``VERSIONING_ALIAS_MODELS_ENABLED``
     Default: ``True`` (if djangocms-versioning is installed)

     Enables versioning support for alias models when djangocms-versioning is available.
 When enabled, aliases support draft/published workflows, version history, and proper content lifecycle management.
     Set to ``False`` to disable versioning for aliases even if djangocms-versioning is installed.
+Any changes to any alias will then be immediately visible to the world.

 ``MODERATING_ALIAS_MODELS_ENABLED``
     Default: ``True`` (if djangocms-moderation is installed)